JonThomas/Azure-SC-900-Study-Guide/1-Security, Compliance, and Identity/21-Define identity as the primary security perimeter.md

  An identity is how someone or something can be verified and authenticated to be who they say they are.
 An identity may be associated with a user, an application, a device, or something else.

-Identity is the new security perimeter.
-- because it now streches beyond company perimeter:
+Identity is the new security perimeter - because it now streches beyond company perimeter:
 * SaaS apps, like Office 365
 * Personal devices
 * Unmanaged devices